assaflovton/assaflovton/README.md

 ### Hello and Welcome, here you can find most of the programming projects for my CS degree.
-Hopefully, I'll help someone...
+Hopefully, I'll help you...

 # In my opinion the most interesting project is - [Gait Analysis- IoT project](https://github.com/assaflovton/IoT-project-Gait-analysis)